 One possible difference is the amount of mRNA present in each vaccine.
 Moderna 100 micrograms and Pfizer 30 micrograms.
 This means your chances of side effects may vary depending on what’s FDA-approved as a Moderna booster. [source]

 Moderna Booster Side Effects – FDA Testing

 The FDA is known to be considering allowing a small half dose of 50 micrograms as an additional dose instead of a full half dose of 100 micrograms.
 This will reduce the number of people noticing the reaction.
-The Centers for Disease Control and Prevention reported the most common side effects people to experience after receiving a booster dose from Pfizer or Moderna, with double the dose of Covid as a second dose from Johnson & Johnson. vaccine dose The data provided by the Vaccine Agency’s Advisory Committee is based on data from the Agency’s Secure Text Messaging System and Vaccine Adverse Event Reporting System, a national vaccine safety monitoring program.
+The Centers for Disease Control and Prevention reported the most common side effects people experience after receiving a booster dose from Pfizer or Moderna, with double the dose of Covid as a second dose from Johnson & Johnson. vaccine dose The data provided by the Vaccine Agency’s Advisory Committee is based on data from the Agency’s Secure Text Messaging System and Vaccine Adverse Event Reporting System, a national vaccine safety monitoring program.

 The advisory group will meet Thursday to discuss other Moderna and J&J vaccines and whether people can participate in the company’s faxes.

 The most common side effects reported after Moderna and Pfizer’s third mRNA vaccination were injection site pain, fatigue, body aches, headache, and fever, followed by cold and nausea.
 CDC data. under.
 The data showed that the side effect rate was comparable to the side effect rate after the second dose of the mRNA vaccine.
 Although the data available from J&J were mostly limited, officials reported fever, headache, and headache after two doses of the vaccine.